sjaakbanaan/untappd-data-visualised/README.md

 ## Recent changes

-- See above, this list will appear again in the future
+- 04-05-2024: Added a basic statistics block as first tile on the dashboard

 ## Future wishes